 Ideal length of stay: The usual stay here is 2 nights, although during the migration people tend to stay for longer.

-Directions: Mbuzi Mawe is 43km from Seronera Airstrip and roughly a two and a half hours' drive from Naabi Hill Gate.
+Directions: Mbuzi Mawe is 43km from Seronera Airstrip (about an hour’s drive) and roughly a two and a half hours' drive from Naabi Hill Gate.

 Food & drink

 Food quality: Breakfast is served from 6:30 – 9:30 and is both a cold buffet – cereals, fruits, juices etc and a cooked breakfast as you like it.